 Here at Mesty Croft we LOVE to read!
 Like Dr. Seuss, we believe: “The more you READ, the more THINGS you know.
 The more that you LEARN, the more PLACES you’ll go.”

 From Nursery through to Year 6, our children are challenged to read a broad range of texts (this includes fiction, non-fiction and poetry).
-We encourage a ‘love of reading’ ethos, through reading events such as: Readathon, The Ultimate Reading Challenge and The Book Swap Shop.
-All adults in school promote reading throughout the year – especially on ‘Read and Ring days’ – and we ensure that a range of texts are available for our children.
+We encourage a ‘love of reading’ ethos, through reading events such as: Book Fair Takeover and World Book Day.
+All adults in school promote reading throughout the year and we ensure that a range of texts are available for our children.
+All children now have access a brand new school library, where a range of exciting books can be read.
+Every day ALL children are read to by an adult through our Reading Spine sessions.
+These books are specially selected to widen our children’s reading palate and broaden their vocabulary knowledge.

 At home, we encourage our children to move through their year group’s allocated book bands, taking advantage of the new books we have to offer.
 We know the importance of reading and ask parents to promote the love of reading at home as well as in school.
 We believe this is the key for our children’s future.